 During this period of dedicated research time, residents will maintain their weekly half-day neurology continuity clinic, take vacation, and be expected to attend departmental conferences such as Morning Report, Wednesday afternoon didactics, and Grand Rounds.
-Research funding will be made available by the Department for expenses that cannot be supplied by the PI.
-It is expected that the successful candidate will finish the block with demonstrable output such as a peer-reviewed article, presentation at a national meeting, and/or a draft of a grant application.
+Research funding will be via the R25 or made available by the Department for expenses that cannot be supplied by the PI.
+It is expected that the successful candidate will finish the block with demonstrable output such as peer-reviewed articles, presentations at a national meeting, and/or a draft of a grant application.
 Residents will be expected to present their work in the Spring at our annual Stanford University School of Medicine Neuroscience Research Forum.

 Track 2: A dedicated one-year or two-year post-graduate Research Fellowship to be started after successful completion of the Neurology Residency.

 Potential Research opportunities for Scholars can be explored by visiting faculty profiles on our CAP Network.
 The Stanford CAP Network is a virtual workspace created by the School of Medicine to support collaboration among faculty, graduate students, postdocs and staff at Stanford University.
 The Wu Tsai Neurosciences Institute (LINK) also has links to affiliated faculty and their labs.

 Our PhD training faculty are 95 highly distinguished scientists who have made fundamental discoveries in all areas of neuroscience from molecules to cognition.
 They have international reputations for excellence in both research and teaching, and are actively involved in training of Program students through direct mentorship, thesis committee participation, instruction of program courses, and/or participation in program leadership.
 Browse our PhD Program Training Faculty.

 Residents participating in the research tracks, or even those who don’t do one of the tracks formally, are encouraged to be creative with the projects they pursue.
 Multiple diverse and cutting-edge opportunities are uniquely available at Stanford.
 Please see our main Education page.